-Finally it is time to meet the parents, but don’t worry, it shouldn’t involve pretending to like mom’s cooking or hearing about dad’s extensive firearms collection.
+Finally, it is time to meet the parents, but don’t worry, it shouldn’t involve pretending to like mom’s cooking or hearing about dad’s extensive firearms collection.
 It is important to meet as many of the puppy’s relatives as possible to see if any undesirable qualities exist (like possessiveness over toys or food aggression).
 Bring your children to play if applicable.
 Adults that are not social or are food aggressive may pass this behavior on to the pups.
 This is why meeting the mother is a necessity, but you can also ask to interact with the father and any adult siblings that might be on the premises.
 It’s also a good idea to ask for references on other litters that were sired by the same combination.

 If you are one of the many people who want to adopt, the last thing to understand is if your potential adoptee was mistreated by his or her former owner.
-Dogs that were abused in their previous environment most likely will have some serious behavior issues due to lack of trust.
+Dogs that were abused in their previous environment most likely will have some serious behavior issues due to a lack of trust.
 These types of dogs need extra effort and patience in order to regain the dog’s trust.
 Most abused dogs will display fear and may act overly aggressive to everyday situations.
 Sudden movements, loud sounds, and even raised voices could startle the dog and cause him to become defensive because of his past.
 Previously abused dogs also tend to cower in corners and hide under objects in order to find a safe space.
 There’s also the worry that past violence could trigger outward aggression towards people and other animals.
 That being said, adopting a dog that was previously abused can be a very rewarding situation, just remember that extra care and time will be required, so take that into consideration when you are choosing.
 Of course, not all dogs in shelters were abused.
 There are many friendly, well-adjusted dogs available just waiting to find their forever families.
 Our experts believe the best way to find the right shelter dog is to volunteer at local rescues and work with the dogs for many sessions before taking one home with you.
 Becoming a foster home is another way to help dogs as well as find your match.

 Clearly there’s a lot of forethought and information that needs to be considered before bringing home your next fur baby.
-Trainers always says that no matter what, proper socialization and training will still be the best way to ensure a good relationship between you and your new dog.
+Trainers always say that no matter what, proper socialization and training will still be the best way to ensure a good relationship between you and your new dog.